Spaces of locally convex curves in S^n and combinatorics of the group B_{n+1}: Introduction and main results

+Notice that, in general, for arbitrary $Q$ or $z$ it is by no means true that the Frenet frame injection induces a homotopy equivalence: even the number of connected components can be different.

+Versions of Theorems \ref{theo:main} and \ref{theo:dois} also hold for the spaces $C^k \cap \Little\Ss^n(Q)$ and $C^k \cap \Little\Ss^n(z)$.
+These facts follow from our results together with Theorem 2 in \cite{BST}; alternatively, our proofs can be adapted (with some extra rather routine work).

-\textit {Acknowledgements.} The first named author wants to acknowledge the support of CNPq, FAPERJ and CAPES (Brazil) and is sincerely grateful to the department of mathematics of the Stockholm University for the hospitality during his visits to Sweden in 2005 and 2007.
+\textit {Acknowledgements.} The first named author gratefully acknowledges the support of CNPq, FAPERJ and CAPES (Brazil) and is sincerely grateful to the mathematics department of the Stockholm University for the kind hospitality during his visits to Sweden in 2005 and 2007.